Dual Momentum, Sortino Ratio And Portfolio Management Software

 Many Seeking Alpha readers construct their portfolio by selecting individual stocks.
 While I focus on Exchange Traded Funds, the Kipling workbook can be used to manage a portfolio of individual stocks.
 Check out this Dirac Portfolio for more information.

 Are there any disadvantages to the Dual Momentum model?
 The only one I can think of that poses a major problem has to do with portfolio size.
 When a portfolio becomes of such a size that moving in and out of single positions becomes difficult, the DM model requires a modification.
-The work-around is to break a large portfolio into smaller size portfolios so security transactions are easier to fill.
+The work-around is to break a large portfolio into smaller size portfolios, so security transactions are easier to fill.

 Since no model works well all the time, I advocate using different portfolio models of which the Dual Momentum model is one.